ART PRINT DETAILS: (Prints do not come framed)

 - or .5" White border

-(Only 15 prints available in this limited run)
+(Only 15 prints available in each limited run)

 - Paper - Fine art paper (Acid free, 100% cotton rag, 300~ 320 gsm, matte finish)